Let's get real about recycling

 There are easy things we can do to recycle better and recycle more.

-• Recycle all aluminum cans, cardboard, and mixed paper.
+• Recycle all bottles and cans, cardboard and paper.

 • Make sure you’re putting the right items in your recycling cart.